Aref-Akminasi/aws-developer-associate/CICD.md

 - Use CloudWatch Metrics to monitor build statistics
 - Use CloudWatch Alarms
 - Use EventBridge to detect failed builds and trigger notifications

+## CodeBuild - Overriding a build command

+- To override the build command, run the start build AWS CLI command with **buildspecOverride** property set to the new **buildspec.yml** file
+- This option might be helpful if the developer has access to run the builds but does not have access to the code and to edit the CodeBuild project

 # CodeDeploy